Do You Know The Signs of an Eating Disorder?

-If you think you or a loved one could be suffering from an eating disorder, review this list of common symptoms or signs:
+If you think you or a loved one could be suffering from an eating disorder, review the list of common symptoms and signs below.

 Physical: